 Table of Contents

-The largest number of readers come from the United States, followed by Canada, the United Kingdom, Australia, India, Germany, Israel, France, the Netherlands, and the United Arab Emirates.
+The largest number of readers comes from the United States, followed by Canada, the United Kingdom, Australia, India, Germany, Israel, France, the Netherlands, and the United Arab Emirates.
 At the other end of the spectrum, a single visitor has come from each of Reunion, the Falkland Islands, the Central African Republic, and something called the "French Southern Territories."
-Three visitors from Antartica have dropped by.
+Three visitors from Antarctica have dropped by.
+Readers from 236 countries and domains have visited the website.
 (Source: ExtremeTracking.com)

 The site is linked to by nearly 300,000 other pages (with the most readers coming from WorldNetDaily.com FrontPageMag.com, and LittleGreenFootballs.com).